-Aside from this, the very best way of improving your position in the industry is to improve your image within it.
-Nowadays this is very easy; it can be done without financial cost, by simply spending time improving your image and networking on social media.
+The best way of improving your position in the industry is to improve your professional image.
+Nowadays, this is very easy; you can do it without financial cost, by merely spending time developing your image and networking on social media.

-Rather than trying to access decision makers through company secretaries, personal assistants or other ‘gatekeepers’… You can simply comment on decision makers postings.
+Rather than trying to access decision-makers through company secretaries, personal assistants or other ‘gatekeepers’… You can comment on decision-makers postings.

-Hopefully, you will connect with us through any of these social media channels, and we can strive forward together.
+Hopefully, you’ll connect with us through any of these social media channels, and we can strive forward together.
 We wish you a healthy and prosperous 2016.